 - Whiskey Reviewer – Richard Thomas et al

-- Whiskey Wash – Margarett Waterbury, Whisky Kirk, Joshua St. John, and Savannah Weinstock
+- Whiskey Wash – Aaron Knapp, Margarett Waterbury, Whisky Kirk, Joshua St. John, and Savannah Weinstock

-- Whisky Advocate – John Hansell, Dave Broom, Jonny McCormick, Gavin Smith and Lew Bryson
+- Whisky Advocate – John Hansell, Dave Broom, Jonny McCormick, Gavin Smith, Lew Bryson, Davin de Kergommeaux, et al

 - Whisky Bible – Jim Murray